The universe of ERP product options is vast. And it keeps getting bigger.

 Manufacturing execution system (MES): Manufacturing execution systems provide process controls to optimize the scheduling and usage of manufacturing resources by taking into account real-time production data, pending work orders, and resource capacities.

-Point-of-sale (POS): Point-of-sale software provides a set of functionality specialized designed to facilitate in-person, often register-based, customer payments.
-(More info.)
+Point of sale (POS): Point of sale software provides a set of functionality specialized designed to facilitate in-person, often register-based, customer payments.

 Product configurator: Product configurators present sales personnel with a dedicated interface that eases the difficulty associated with creating and pricing complex products designed from multiple component products.